-Vinho Verde Wine Region
+Vinho Verde wine region

 The Douro Valley may well be the most well-known wine region in Northern Portugal but it certainly isn’t the only one.
 Vinho Verde is a Portuguese wine region awarded its name on account of the lush greenery that encompasses the vineyards.

 Reds, whites, and rose wines are produced in the Vinho Verde region, and the beverages tend to be sweet and sparkling.
-If you find yourself travelling through the Minho region of Portugal, a bottle of Vinho Verde wine is a popular addition at the dinner table.
+If you find yourself travelling through the Minho region of Portugal, a bottle of Vinho Verde wine is a popular addition to the dinner table.

 There are countless reputable wineries in the Vinho Verde region.
 Quinta de Soalheiro is a beloved local vineyard that sits close to the Spanish border.

 Getting to the Vinho Verde Wine Region

-It can be tricky to access the Vinho Verde wine region unless you have your own transport.
+It can be tricky to access the Vinho Verde wine region on a Porto day trip unless you have your own transport.
 Not to mention, even if you do have your own transport, you cannot drive back after the tastings unless you have a designated driver.

 Peneda-Gerês National Park

-The Peneda Gerês National Park is a perfect place to visit if you want to escape the hustle and bustle of a major city for a few days and get back to nature.
+The Parque Nacional da Peneda-Gerê is a perfect place to visit if you enjoy walking.
+Here you can escape the hustle and bustle of a major city for a few days and get back to nature.

 Nature aside, one of the biggest draws of visiting this region of Portugal is the charming granite villages here which are seemingly frozen in time.
 Many of the villages that encompass the Peneda Gerês National Park date back to the 12th century.

 Getting to Peneda-Gerês National Park

 It is tricky to get to the Peneda-Gerês National Park if you do not have your own car.
 You can take a bus/train from Porto to Braga, and then a bus from Braga to Gerês.

 If you have your own transport, you can drive from Porto.
 The route will take approximately an hour and a half.

 Mary predicted several future events – including the Spanish plague, and the end of the First World War.
 Since then, thousands of pilgrims from across the globe have flocked to the site.

-Don’t miss the Church of the Apparitions – a small chapel constructed on the exact spot where Mary appeared to the shepherds.
+Don’t miss the Church of the Apparitions.
+This is a small chapel constructed on the exact spot where Mary appeared to the shepherds.

 Getting to Fátima

 An hourly bus departs from Porto to Fátima.
-Redo Espressos and CitiExpress are two companies which operate along this route.
+Redo Espressos and CitiExpress are two companies that operate along this route.

 Several bridges run across the Douro between Porto and Vila Nova de Gaia.
 The Ponte da Arrábida is one of the city’s many bridges.
 Its construction was completed in 1963.

-Today, those looking for a little more adrenaline and adventure during their Portugal trip, can consider embarking on a bridge walk, and climbing over the top of the bridge.
+During the walk, you can also climb over the top of the bridge.
 At the highest point, this bridge positions you 65 meters above the city of Porto.

-Viseu is a charming city in central Portugal that has been nominated as the “best place to live in Portugal” over several consecutive years.
-Despite all of the local hubbub around Viseu, the city remains relatively off the beaten path.
+Viseu is a charming city in central Portugal that has been nominated as the “best place to live in Portugal” for several consecutive years.
+Despite this accolade, the city remains relatively off the beaten path.

 You can easily dedicate an entire day to exploring the churches and historical sites of Viseu.
-Don’t miss the beautiful 12th century Viseus Cathedral and the 1916 Grão Vasco National Museum which showcases the works of various Portuguese artists.
+Don’t miss the beautiful 12th-century Viseus Cathedral and the 1916 Grão Vasco National Museum which showcases the works of various Portuguese artists.

 Getting to Viseu

 It is easy to get to Viseu on a day trip from Porto.
 Rede Expressos operate a direct bus that runs every four hours.

 Ponte de Lima

 Ponte de Lima offers a charming blend of fragrant flower gardens, crowded plazas, ancient houses, and breathtaking natural scenery.
-It is worth staying overnight in Ponte de Lima as part of a wider Northern Portugal itinerary, however the town also makes a very worthy day trip from Porto.
+It is worth staying overnight in Ponte de Lima if you have time.
+If not, it can be done as a day trip from Porto.

 Getting to Ponte de Lima